-Food Provision Yes No Optional extra information School Lunches: Are your school lunches cooked on the premises?
+Food Provision Yes No Optional extra information 103 110 Optional extra information School Lunches: Are your school lunches cooked on the premises?
 Is NCS your school meal provider?
 If not, please state who is, or if you are 'in-house'.
 Do some of the pupils have specific dietary needs so that the meals have to be mashed or pureed?
 Breakfast Club: Do you have a breakfast club?
 Does the school run it?
 If not, who does run it?
 Does it run daily?
 If not, how often?
 Break Time Snacks: KS1 only: Are you part of the School Fruit and Vegetable scheme?
 Do you have a Tuck shop?
 If you have a Tuck shop, does it just sell fruit and vegetables?

-Vending Machine: Do you have a vending machine?
+Do you have a vending machine?
 After School Provision: Is food provided in an after school club?
 Water Provision: Is drinking water freely available and encouraged?
 If so, could you please tick how water is accessed?
 Water bottles on desks and filled at home: Water bottles filled from taps in toilets: 'Point of use' water dispensers in communal spaces: Water coolers in communal areas: Water fountain in communal area: Whole School Food Policy: Do you have a policy covering all of the above?
 Do you have any other food provision in your school that you would like us to know about?
 Please include future plans or changes you would like to make.
 Do you have a specific problem regarding food in schools you would like us to know about?
-Is there any specific support that you would like the Menu for Health Team to provide for your school?